fmend/fmend.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-The primary goal of my internship at [View Systems](https://www.view.io) was to develop and maintain a Retrieval-Augmented Generation (RAG) evaluation pipeline for their LLM Assistant.
-They wanted to get an idea of the settings they would need for each individual user depending on the type of data they were using on their product.
-This required building an external RAG pipeline (from the UI) so that I could run largescale tests on data to evaluate performance.
-I had the opportunity to work with Founder and CEO, Joel Christner, and cofounder and Senior Member of Technical Staff and Software Engineer, Blake Martz, on this project.
+The primary objective of my internship at [View Systems](https://www.view.io) was to develop and maintain a comprehensive Retrieval-Augmented Generation (RAG) evaluation pipeline for their LLM Assistant product.
+The company sought to determine optimal configuration parameters for individual users based on their specific data characteristics and use cases.
+This required architecting an external RAG pipeline independent of the user interface to enable large-scale performance testing and optimization.
+I collaborated directly with Founder and CEO Joel Christner and Co-founder and Senior Member of Technical Staff Blake Martz throughout this initiative.

 ## A Brief Introduction to View Systems